fr0st-iwnl/sh-toolbox/README.md

-# sh-toolbox
+# 🧰 sh-toolbox
+A small set of personal `.sh` scripts for keybindings and daily use on Arch Linux with KDE.
-Personal .sh keybinding scripts for Arch Linux on KDE — still a work in progress
+Still a work in progress.